suhaybu/sanitizer-bot-py/README.md

 ### Prerequisites

--   Python 3.12 or higher
+-   Python 3.12
--   A Discord account
+-   A Discord account and token

 ### Installation